segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/persistence.md

 ### Identity

-When `disableClientPersistence` is set to `true`, Analytics.js will not be able to automatically keep track of a user's identity when navigating to different pages.
-This can cause increased MTU usage if the anonymous usage cannot be associated with a `userId`.
+When `disableClientPersistence` is set to `true`, Analytics.js won't be able to automatically keep track of a user's identity when navigating to different pages.
+This can cause increased MTU usage if the anonymous usage can't be associated with a `userId`.

-You can still manually track identity by calling `analytics.identify()` with the known identity on each page load, or pass in identity information to each page using the [querystring API](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/querystring/).
+You can still manually track identity by calling `analytics.identify()` with the known identity on each page load, or you can pass in identity information to each page using the [querystring API](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/querystring/).

 ### Event Retries

 Analytics.js tries to detect when a page is about to be closed and saves pending events to `localStorage`.
-When the user navigates to another page within the same domain, analytics.js will attempt to send any events it finds in localStorage.
+When the user navigates to another page within the same domain, Analytics.js attempts to send any events it finds in localStorage.

-When `disableClientPersistence` is set to `true`, Analytics.js will not store any pending events into `localStorage`.
+When `disableClientPersistence` is set to `true`, Analytics.js won't store any pending events into `localStorage`.